 Back to Blog

-Announcing the Debezium-Compatible Kafka Target for Supermetal
+Announcing Supermetal Kafka Target

 Drop-in Debezium replacement for Kafka CDC.
 Same messages, same schemas.